William Hill (blacksmith): William Hill in the royal accounts

-Many payments to William Hill were recorded in the Scottish royal accounts now preserved among the National Records of Scotland.
+Many payments to William Hill were recorded in the Scottish royal treasurer's accounts for work, wages, and clothes.
+The accounts are now preserved among the National Records of Scotland.
 The entries were written in the Scots language using some technical terms.
 This record describing his work on an iron yett with a wooden door made for Holyrood Palace was made for the last week of April 1530:Item to William Hill for ix stane iii pund maid irne werk, for gret crukis, ane irne bar to the treyne dur wythout the irne yet, ii gret irne sloittis with ii keparis to the irne yet and treyne yet, to the closyng and stekyng of the samyn yettis, and ii irne barris that is ane bar now enterit, and the tother principall bar to the irne yet enterit in sommer last bipast and in thir comptis than price of the stane maid werk viii.s vi d. summa iii lib. xviii s.(modernised) Item to William Hill for 9 stone 3 pound finished made iron work, for great crooks (to hang the doors), an iron bar to the wooden door outside the iron yett, 2 great iron bolts with 2 keepers to the iron yett and wooden yett, to the closing and fixing of the same yetts, and 2 iron bars that is one bar now entered (accounted for), and the other principal bar to the iron yett entered in Summer last bypast (accounted for last Summer) and in these accounts the price of the stone made iron work is 8 shillings and 6 pence, the sum is £3-18s Scots.